 Liberty Mural

 The Statue of Liberty Mural in the Original Headquarters Building.
-The two-sentence quote can almost be regarded as the Agency’s mission statement: “We are the nation’s first line of defense.
+The two-sentence quote reads as follows: “We are the nation’s first line of defense.
 We accomplish what others cannot accomplish and go where others cannot go.”

 Statue of Liberty Mural